markvdb/diybookscanner/README.md

 Contents
 --------
-openscad/ : conversion of the 0.9.20 diybookscanner.org design to openscad (work in progress) misc/     : mostly a simple foot pedal script for electronic triggering for now
+* openscad/ : conversion of the 0.9.20 diybookscanner.org design to openscad (work in progress)
+* misc/     : mostly a simple foot pedal script for electronic triggering for now
+* wiki (branch) : the official diybookscanner.org wiki

 TODO
 ----